diego-rlima/simple-news-api/readme.md

-# Starting with Laravel and Docker
+# Laravel Simple News Api

+This repository is part of an interview test.
+You can check the requirements [here (pt-BR)](requirements.md).

-This repository is my starter kit for developing with Laravel and Docker.
-It's really basics, but you'll be able to start developing without getting bored with the installation of PHP, Nginx and MySQL.
+It's based on my starter kit for developing RESTful APIs with Laravel and Docker.
 This ships with **PHP 7.3-fpm**, **Nginx 1.15.8-alpine** and **MySQL 5.7.25**.

 ## Requirements